rosacker/Telematics-Machine-Vision-Writeup/Docs/Models/Street-Category.md

 WIP - Rewrite Data Considerations

+WIP - Add considerations around classes that were binned

 The model was trained using the BDD100k dataset [as described previously](../Dataset.md).
 This dataset has approximetly 70,000 training images and 10,000 validation images.

 Images were resized down to 224 x 224 pixels in order to align with the Sagemaker Image Classification container.